-The languages offered at Oriel are French, German, Spanish, Russian and Italian.
-Most modern linguists study two of these languages to the same level (although students may be admitted for Italian, Spanish or Russian, even if they have only recently started the language).
+The languages offered at Oriel are French, German, Spanish and Italian.
+Most modern linguists study two of these languages to the same level (although students may be admitted for Italian or Spanish even if they have only recently started the language).

 The study of Modern Languages at Oxford entails an intensive analytical engagement with the chosen language(s), culture(s) and literature(s).
 All courses involving Modern Languages combine exciting intellectual challenges with the acquisition of practical skills.
 Students learn to speak, write and translate to a high standard, while exploring the literature or linguistics relating to their chosen languages.
 The emphasis on flexibility and versatility means that Modern Languages graduates are well-equipped for careers in a variety of fields, including the Foreign Office, general management, finance, law, publishing, teaching, and translation.

 In the joint courses one foreign language is combined with English, History, Philosophy, Latin, Ancient Greek or Linguistics.
 Linguistics students receive both practical linguistic training and an introduction to the analysis of the nature and structure of human language in all its aspects.
 There is also a single-language option, involving the comprehensive study of language and literature from the Middle Ages to the present day.

 At Oriel, most language teaching is done by native speakers, with considerable emphasis on the oral command of the language.
 Oriel offers travel grants and travelling scholarships to encourage students to spend time in the relevant countries.
 In addition, students normally spend their third year abroad, thus ensuring complete immersion in a foreign language and culture.
 Spanish teaching at Oriel is supported by Santander Universities.